 |Black or African American||5|

-Students from other countries are interested in Multiculturalism, too.
-About 3.3% of those with this major are international students.
+Americans aren’t the only ones with an interest in Multiculturalism.
+About 2.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea